ErpNetDocs/tech/advanced/data-objects/track-changes.md

 - **Creation time (UTC)** - the time of initial creation in Universal Coordinated Time (UTC) timezone.
 - **Last update user** - the user who performed the last update OR deleted the object.
 - **Last update time (UTC)** - the time of the last update.
 - **Is deleted** - specifies whether the tracked object is deleted.
 After the tracked object is deleted, the [Extensible Data Objects](https://docs.erp.net/tech/advanced/data-objects/extensible-data-objects.html) information stays in the DB for some time, but can be purged by cleanup processes.
-Please note, that when the tracked object is deleted, the deletion user & time are stored in the *Last update user / Time*.
+Please note, that when the tracked object is deleted, the deletion user & time are stored in the Last update user / Time.

 ### Level 2 - track object changes